fwoodruff/Lock-Free-Cache/README.md

 The alternative is a lock-free data structure.
 'Lock-freedom' is the property that even for pathological thread scheduling, some thread will make progress.
 Under high contention, these significantly outperform their lock-based counterparts.
 Lock-free data structures rely on read-modify-write atomics.
 These include fetch-and-add (FAA) operations and compare-and-swap (CAS) operations.

-On x86, CAS operations are built on the lock cmpxchg8b and lock cmpxchg16b instructions.
+On x86, CAS operations are built on the `lock cmpxchg8b` and `lock cmpxchg16b` instructions.
 This operation atomically stores a value when it matches an expected value, otherwise fails.
-This is a flexible sledgehammer.
+This is a Swiss Army sledgehammer.
 By looping on failure, no scheduled-out thread can prevent progress; this is lock-freedom.

 FAA operations have the advantage over CAS operations that they never need to loop and retry, and can be used to produce 'wait-free' structures.
 These have the very strong guarantee that all running threads always make progress.
 Wait-freedom is a vibrant area of modern theoretical computer science research.